VT Aerial rendering

 Project Background

 The Virginia Tech Innovation Campus and Academic Building (ICAB) is centered around principles of sustainability, accessibility, flexibility, and integrated technology.
-When completed, the 300,000-square-foot building will provide instruction, research, office, and support spaces for graduate-level programs in Computer Science and Computer Engineering, as well as select other programs.
+The 300,000-square-foot building provides instruction, research, office, and support spaces for graduate-level programs in Computer Science and Computer Engineering.
+The building has a bold, gem-like geometry—faceted and prismatic in form—achieved through computational design.
+This approach wasn't just aesthetic: it was used to model sun exposure and optimize shading, heat gain, and solar energy harvesting.

 2D RENDERINGS